pulumi/examples/aws-py-fargate/README.md

     $ pulumi stack init dev
     ```

-2. Set your desired AWS region:
+1. Set your desired AWS region:

     ```bash
     $ pulumi config set aws:region us-east-1 # any valid AWS region will work
     ```

-3. Create a Python virtualenv, activate it, and install dependencies:

-    This installs the dependent packages [needed](https://www.pulumi.com/docs/intro/concepts/how-pulumi-works/) for our Pulumi program.

-    ```bash
-    $ python3 -m venv venv
-    $ source venv/bin/activate
-    $ pip3 install -r requirements.txt
-    ```

-4. Deploy everything with a single `pulumi up` command.
+1. Deploy everything with a single `pulumi up` command.
 This will show you a preview of changes first, which
    includes all of the required AWS resources (clusters, services, and the like).
 Don't worry if it's more than
    you expected -- this is one of the benefits of Pulumi, it configures everything so that so you don't need to!